bluecough/SecureX-HaveIBeenPwned/README.md

 ```

 - The SECRET_KEY goes into the AWS console Lambda environment variable while the JWT is applied in CTR or SecureX
-- NOTE: If you see any issues with Zappa or it doesnt upload to AWS Lambda you may need to fix the requirements.txt to have Werkzeug==0.16.1 : Then of course rerun the pip install -U -r requirements.txt
+- NOTE: If you want to fix the Werkzeug error you can do so by echo 'Werkzeug==0.16.1' >> requirements.txt

 [![asciicast](https://asciinema.org/a/Sg4QwE4Y0TMuXCW5les2FHjoE.svg)](https://asciinema.org/a/Sg4QwE4Y0TMuXCW5les2FHjoE)